 rdeltour wants to keep Media Overlays

 Make that header optional.
-The only mandatory thing is the title and it's in the title
+The only mandatory thing is the title and it's in the title element of the document.

 edasfr thinks special nav elements should not be identified by an ID.
 I agree this is restriction of the ID value namespace but I don't like his solution, using @role only.